-After all the snow and freezing weather, it was great to travel up to Cambridge and King’s Lynn.
+After all the snow and freezing weather, it was great to make a visit to Cambridge & Kings Lynn.

 Kettle’s Yard in Cambridge re-opened in early February after completely reconfiguring the modern art display areas.